guilhem/devops-training/README.md

 Presentation was made for a 2/3 days training, but you can compose as you want for a 1 day training without problem.

-Some notes are present for more detail when doing presentation:
+Some notes are present for more detail when doing presentation (touch `s`).
-1. Clone with touch `c`.
-2. Activate _presentation mode_ with touch `p`.

 ## How to customize